November 21, 2020

-Like I said yesterday, Easter is a slow rising reality.
-The question for us: have we reduced it to a doctrinal declaration or is the reality still rising?
+Like I said yesterday, Easter is a slow-rising reality.
+Have we reduced it to a doctrinal declaration or is the reality still rising?

 Mary’s first communication to the disciples was concerning the empty tomb.
 Jesus was gone.
 Her next message to them was quite different:

 “I have seen the Lord!”

 This, my friends, is eyewitness testimony—direct evidence.
 And it won’t be the last.
 If they had wanted to bolster the story they would have made Peter the star witness.
 Problem is, he wasn’t.
 John simply told us the truth.
 He gives us an unlikely witness to an unbelievable event, and in the most interesting way she becomes the most credible character on the planet.

 If anyone wants to challenge the veracity and legitimacy of women serving at both the highest and lowest levels in the kingdom of God, they will have to deal with Mary.
 Okay, even better, they will have to deal with Jesus.
 Full stop.